pcbrendel/pcbrendel.github.io/_posts/2018-6-10-scraping-rstats-rvest.md

 You can select different elements that show as highlighted that you are not interested in.
 After playing around a bit you will see `.small:nth-child(8)` and only 1000 total elements, which is exactly what we want.

 Repeat this process for every data element we want.
-Once we know the nodes we want to extract when can get to scraping.
+Once we know the nodes we want to extract we can get to scraping.

 First, we load a few necessary packages and set our options (this turns off scientific notation):